How Do You Prove Fault in a Truck Accident?

 In addition to following the tips above, the best thing to do to help prove fault in a truck accident is to hire an experienced truck accident lawyer to help organize a comprehensive investigation.

-At Riddle & Brantley, our award-winning truck accident lawyers have nearly 200 years of combined legal experience handling complicated truck accident cases (see disclaimer below).
+At Riddle & Brantley, our award-winning truck accident lawyers have more than 220+ years of combined legal experience handling complicated truck accident cases (see disclaimer below).

 We have an experienced team of investigators on staff who can help investigate the accident.
 We also frequently bring in outside experts like reconstructionists and leaders in trucking safety to help prove liability and strengthen our clients’ cases.